jojijacobk/Test-Driven-Development-Knowledge/Theory.md

 If a code that has some business logic prior to interacting with DB, the business logic units are tested using Unit Tests, and the interaction with DB is tested using Integration Tests.

-## End To End Tests (E2E Tests - Acceptance Tests, Functional Tests, UI Tests)
+## End To End Tests

+Also termed like E2E Tests, Acceptance Tests, Functional Tests, UI Tests

 Tests on the use case scenarios.
 In this phase you test application entirely like how a user would interact with a website through a browser.
 This involves DOM parsing and UI tests.

 For example on E2E, let's assume how E2E of mail application would look like: